T30dev/T30dev/README.md

-# ✨ ¡Hey, bienvenido!
+# ✨ Hey there, welcome!

-Este es mi rincón en GitHub 😄
+This is my little corner on GitHub 😄

-Voy subiendo ideas, pruebas y cosas que voy cacharreando.
+I share ideas, tests, and random stuff I'm tinkering with.

-🚧 Perfil en construcción.
-Siempre aprendiendo.
+🚧 Profile under construction.
+Always learning.

-Gracias por pasar, curiosea lo que quieras 👀
+Thanks for stopping by — feel free to poke around 👀